fabocode/ESP32-matter-aws-iot-integration/README.md

 available for you to run your application's code.

 Applications that do not require BLE post commissioning, can disable it using app_ble_disable() once commissioning is complete.
 It is not done explicitly because of a known issue with esp32c3 and will be fixed with the next IDF release (v4.4.2).

+## 4. Setup

+The following steps should be done in order to reproduce this example in your end device (esp32 or esp32s3)
+- Go to menuconfig and set the hostname and the topic name (or client identifier).
+This is going to be part of the publish/subscribe topic methodology
+- Set the device to run this example (I have used esp32 but we plan to test it also with esp32s3)